Home Recording Studio Equipment List

 Most companies are going to make sure their systems play well together before they are trotted out to the public.

 Don’t bother.
-Period!!!!!!!!! ( Get something with them built in like I did and save your damn money)
+Period!!!!!!!!! ( Get something with them built in as I did and save your damn money)

 Not kidding here.
 To hell with the people on Gearslutz and their high minded talk about the coloration of the signal and all that shit.
-Yes, it makes a difference if you are a super pro and are looking for that subtle sound coloration and that edge over the high-level competition, but it is way overrated for the money and in my opinion, you get way more sound coloration value out of a mic selection and mic placement.
+Yes, it makes a difference if you are a super pro and are looking for that subtle sound coloration and that edge over the high-level competition, but it is way overrated for the money and in my opinion, you get way more sound coloration from using a different mic and mic placement than you ever will from a preamp.

 So let’s talk about microphones.